 Usually you will end up with 100 plus good solid, warm referred leads.

 Why?
-Because the person referring them usually will tell them to expect a call from me.
+Because the person referring them will usually tell the referral in the next day or so, that they will probably be getting a call from me.

 Thank you for coming.
 I appreciate your business and this dinner is one small way for me to show you my appreciation for your business and friendship.